thedep2/decider/docs/decider_framework.md

 1. A Command is created and passed to the CommandHandler
 2. The CommandHandler retrieves the Aggregate from the Repository
+3. The Decider validates that the Command's aggregate version matches the current Aggregate version (optimistic concurrency control)
-3. The Decider produces a list of Events based on the Command and the current state of the Aggregate
+4. The Decider produces a list of Events based on the Command and the current state of the Aggregate
-4. The Evolve function produces a new state based on the current state of the Aggregate and the list of Events
+5. The Evolve function produces a new state based on the current state of the Aggregate and the list of Events
+6. The new state includes an incremented aggregate version
-5. The CommandHandler saves the new state to the Repository
+7. The CommandHandler saves the new state to the Repository

 ## Benefits of the Decider Pattern